ai4er-cdt/OTP/DOCUMENTATION.md

 To run the project locally, we recommend you set up your environment using [`conda`](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html).

 1. Clone this repository using `git clone --recursive <HTTPS or SSH>` to ensure the ECCO submodule is loaded as well.
-2. Navigate to the newly created repository directory (i.e., use `cd OTP`).
+2. Navigate to the newly created repository directory (i.e., use `cd oceans-gtc`).
 3. Edit the `environment.yml` file to include your own local filepath for your `conda` environments.
    - If you're not sure what this filepath is, you can check using `conda info --envs`.
 The filepath should be `[FILEPATH FOR BASE ENVIRONMENT]/envs/`.
 Notice that this ends in `gtc`--this will be the name of the created `conda` environment.
 4. Create your `conda` Python environment using `conda env create -f environment.yml`.